Home

 PROBLEM:

-How do I change film in daylight if the entire roll has not been shot?
+How do I change film in bright daylight if the entire roll has not been shot?

 ANSWER: